-- The Police budget reflects a \$433,166 increase due to the \$0.25/hour across-the-board pay increase and increased self insurance charges due to higher claims.
-There are (2) 1.00 FTE Information Specialist positions included in the budget which were converted from temporary to permanent positions. - The Fire budget reflects a \$0.1 million decrease due to lower self insurance charges as a result of lower claims.
+- The Police budget reflects a \$0.6 million increase due to the move to midpoint pay adjustment and a \$0.45/hour acrossthe-board pay increase and increased self insurance charges due to higher claims.
+There are (2) 1.00 FTE Information Specialist positions included in the budget which were converted from temporary to permanent positions. - The Fire budget reflects a \$46,900 decrease.
+Pay plan changes which included a move to midpoint and a \$0.45/hour across-the-board pay increase (or \$0.3214 per hour for 56 hour employees) were offset by lower self insurance charges as a result of lower claims. - Municipal Court saw an increase of \$18,475 due to the move to midpoint pay adjustments and a \$0.45/hour across-theboard pay increase.

-Parks and Recreation reflects an increase of \$60,209 for FY 2019 due to higher intragovernmental charges and utility costs.
+Parks and Recreation reflects an increase of \$110,288 for FY 2019 due to higher intragovernmental charges and utility costs, and pay plan changes.

 Transportation Departments include Public Works Streets and Engineering, and Parking Enforcement and Traffic Control.
-These departments are primarily funded (92%) by dedicated sources which come from the transportation sales tax, gas tax, and motor registration fees.
+These departments are primarily funded (91%) by dedicated sources which come from the transportation sales tax, gas tax, and motor registration fees.

-• The Streets and Engineering budget will increase \$145,602 for FY 2019.
+• The Streets and Engineering budget will increase \$48,651 and Traffic and Parking Enforcement will increase \$19,969 for FY 2019.
 Street maintenance funding will remain at \$2.7 million in FY 2019.
 The graph below shows the street maintenance funding at \$2.7 million which is \$2.2 million lower than the amount needed to adequately fund street maintenance.
 Due to budget constraints, there are no fleet replacements budgeted for next year.
-Three Equipment Operator III positions were reclassified to Equipment Operator III positions in an effort to allow for more work groups, provide a career ladder, and improve turnover issues in the department.
+Many positions received an increase due to the city council establishing a \$15 per hour minimum pay for all permanent positons.
+All equipment operator II positions will be reclassified and receive a 5% pay adjustment, a move to midpoint adjustment for employees in their current classification for 5 or more years, and a \$0.45 per hour across-the-board increase.